Hong Kong protesters defy mask ban as city grinds to halt

 HONG KONG: Protesters marched through Hong Kong in defiance of a ban on face masks as much of the city ground to a halt on Saturday (Oct 5) with the subway suspended and swathes of shops and malls shuttered following another night of violence.

-Several hundred protesters, many wearing masks, staged an unsanctioned march through the popular shopping district of Causeway Bay, with more protests planned through the weekend.
+Several hundred protesters staged unsanctioned marches and flashmob protests at multiple locations, with more protests planned through the weekend.

+Hosun Lee was among a crowd of demonstrators marching through Causeway Bay, a popular shopping district.

+"The anti-face mask law is the first step," he told AFP."If we don't stand up and resist, then it could be that 2047 has already come," he added, referencing the year semi-autonomous Hong Kong becomes fully part of the authoritarian Chinese mainland.

 "We’re not sure what is going to happen later, but we felt we had to get out and show our basic right to wear a mask," said one protester, Sue, 22, who wore a black mask and dark glasses.